Amharic (Ethiopic romanization)

 Profile® was awarded a Certificate Of Excellence by the Type Directors Club.

-Fonts in use: The examples below are a selection of works by Ulmer Publishers, the very fine design agency mingram, the amazing Austrian designer Clemens Theobert Schedler and the excellent Dutch designer Caro de Lint.
+Fonts in use: The examples on top are a selection of works by Ulmer Publishers, the very fine design agency mingram, the amazing Austrian designer Clemens Theobert Schedler and the excellent Dutch designer Caro de Lint.